DavidHrncir/Fivetran_CSDK_Snowflake_HOL/FTS_Oil_and_Gas_Field_Technician_Summarization/Streamlit_App/README_agent.md

 3. **Automated Data Movement**: Fivetran manages the orchestration and scheduling of data movement from the API server into Snowflake

-4. **Data Loading**: The synthetic oil and gas data is loaded into Snowflake as a `LOGLYNX` table in a structured format ready for analysis
+4. **Data Loading**: The synthetic oil and gas data is loaded into Snowflake as a `FTS_RECORDS` table in a structured format ready for analysis

 5. **Agent Workflow Execution**: AI agents process the field operations data through specialized workflows, providing transparent step-by-step analysis